A Penny Well Spent

 ‘Very funny,’ said Faucet, pulling a pair of trousers off his head.
 ‘Now grab my hands.’

 He reached in and with a great deal of struggling he managed to pull Flush out.
-Flush thanked him and as he stretched and dusted himself off, Faucet picked a shirt from the pile.
+Flush thanked him and as he stretched his aching limbs and dusted himself off, Faucet picked a shirt from the pile.

 They gathered the clothes and headed back up the road to the old man.
 However, when they arrived, they were surprised to find that he was not where Faucet had left him.